carrotquest/android-sdk/README.md

 ## User authorization

-In case your application has user authorization, you might want to send user id to Dashly:
+In case your application has user authorization, you might want to send user id to Dashly.
+There are two ways of authorization: send userAuthKey directly, send hash generated at your backend.

+1. Send userAuthKey directly

 ```java
 Dashly.auth(userId, userAuthKey);